-5 To obtain custom valving settings for your particular application log on to www.racetech.com, go to Digital Valving Search, insert your Access Code (printed on the top of the first page), input your personal specifications and print the custom setup information.
-If you do not have access to the web, contact our Technical Support Hotline 951.279.6655 for recommendations.
-Note: The Access Code is good for one limited-time use.
+To obtain custom valving settings for your particular application log on to www.racetech.com, go to Digital Valving Search, insert your Access Code (printed on the top of the first page), input your personal specifications and print the custom setup information.
+If you do not have access to the web, contact our Technical Support figure 1 (your configuration may look different-see figure 2)

-- 6 If your Custom Setup requires a Compression Bleed Hole Drill one hole horizontally, through one of the port walls just above the step for the o-ring on the Compression Gold Valve.
-Placement is not critical.
-If your application is Racing please use the Bleed Hole size recommended in the Valving Notes section of the DVS Custom Setup Sheet. - 7 Begin assembly (figure 1, type 2 or 3).
+- Hotline 951.279.6655 for recommendations.
+Note: The Access Code is good for one limited-time use. - 6 If your DVS Custom Setup requires a Compression Bleed Hole check to see that one is pre-drilled.
+If it is not, drill one hole horizontally, through one of the port walls just above the step for the o-ring on the Compression Gold Valve.
+Placement is not critical. - 7 Begin assembly (figure 1).
 Place the original base plate(s) (thick washer) on the shaft of the compression valve body.
-Put the valving on the shaft in the order listed, starting with the smallest diameter shim.
+Put the compression valving on the shaft in the order listed, starting with the smallest diameter shim.
 Put the o-ring on the Gold Valve.
 Place the Gold Valve on the shaft with the recess on the piston facing up.
 Place the check valve sleeve on the shaft, then the check valve plate (large ID washer) and the spring.
-Be sure the sleeve fits into the recess in the piston and the plate is free. - 8 Put the spring cup on the shaft (if applicable), dished down.
+Be sure the sleeve fits into the recess in the piston and the plate is free. - Note: if your Compression Assembly looks like figure 2 install on the Valving Bolt in reverse order of above. - Put the spring cup on the shaft (if applicable), dished down.
 This is a critical part of the installation (on Showa particularly, this does not apply on some models).
 If there is a step at the end of the threads you must be very sure that the spring cup straddles this step (see drawing).
 If it does not, one of two things will happen.
 Either the nut will tighten down on the step instead of the valving causing it to come loose or not damp properly.
 Or the spring cup will catch on the step and not tighten properly, also creating the possibly that the valve will loosen.
 To get the proper total valve stack thickness you may place some of the original shims or an additional spacer on the shaft below the base plate.
-Be sure that the spring cup is straddling the step!!!

-- 9 Install the nut or the bolt and tighten it.
+Be sure that the spring cup is straddling the step!!! - 9 Install the nut or the bolt and tighten it.
 CAUTION!
 The threads can be damaged without extreme care.
-You must use Loctite 271.
+You must use Loctite.
 It must be torqued with a torque wrench to 30 in-lbs (2.5 ft-lbs or 0.35 kgf-m), NO MORE!
 Do not take this step lightly. - 10 Inspect the assembled stack.
 Hold the compression stack up to the light and look for proper assembly.
 If there are any problems, disassemble the stack and look for burrs to surface and/or dirt in the valving.
 Reassemble and check again.